Japanese Chin(Japanese Spaniel)

 The Japanese Chin is a devoted companion, relishing a warm lap as much as a boisterous game.
-He is sensitive and willing to please, tending to shadow his family.
-He is a friend to all: strangers, dogs and pets.
-His playfulness and gentleness make him a good child’s companion for equally gentle children.
-The breed has been described as almost catlike, some even climb.
+This dog is sensitive and willing to please, often shadowing her owner.
+The Chin is a friend to all: strangers, dogs, and pets.
+Playfulness and gentleness make this dog a good child’s companion for equally gentle children.
+The breed has been described as almost catlike: some even climb!

-The Japanese Chin is lively but small enough that his exercise needs can be met with a short walk, romp or game.
-This is not a breed that can live outside.
-He does not do well in hot humid weather.
+The Japanese Chin is lively but small enough that exercise needs can be met with a short walk, romp, or game.
+This dog does not enjoy hot humid weather.
 Some Chins tend to wheeze.
-The long coat needs combing twice weekly.
+The long beautiful coat needs combing twice weekly.

-Note: The breed is sensitive to anesthesia and does not tolerate heat well.
-He is also prone to corneal abrasions.
+- Note: The breed is sensitive to anesthesia and does not tolerate heat well.
+It is also prone to corneal abrasions.